 I have some unique and handy ways to store sandpaper.
 This video was produced to help others with their sandpaper storage needs.

-COMING SOON Later in the year (as soon as possible) I'll be making a cabinet to house my Rigid spindle/belt sander, festool sanders, sanding block tote and sandpaper supplies.
+COMING SOMETIME IN THE FUTURE: Later in the year (as soon as possible) I'll be making a cabinet to house my Rigid spindle/belt sander, festool sanders, sanding block tote and sandpaper supplies.
 That's another cabinet that I desparately need.
 I'm still finalizing the design but want to make something like the one that's on the Down to Earth Woodworker's YouTube channel.

 I also have plans to install a cabinet in my Rockler router table stand.
 Right now the shelf I made for the stand is a big mess.
 It's piled with router table accessories.
 The design has been drawn up.
 I just need materials and time.